YunYuewenwen/TWR/README.md

 ## Wanna Contribute to Development?
 Join the [Official Discord Chat](https://discord.gg/BWn6E94) and request the role directly!
 We are very inclusive to any type of support.
 Whether you are an 2D/3D artist, coder, writer, tester, or numerics ethusiat, we welcome you.
 Once you did your first PR, you would be in the Credits List in game.
 But finally, you would become part of a group of enthusiats who dream to create new worlds.

+### Code Style

+- Indent Style: Spaces instead of Tabs
+- Tab Width: 4 for JavaScript and Python, 2 for JSON.
+- Use `.editorconfig`!

 ## Like Our Modpack?

 TeamMoeg has developed and will maintain this Modpack for Free, but maintaining the servers cost money.
 Consider Sponsoring us at [Patreon](https://www.patreon.com/TeamMoeg) or [Aifadian (China)](https://afdian.com/a/teammoeg)